Tatoeba/tatoeba2/README.md

 # Imouto

 Imouto is a collection of automation scripts for building an instance of [Tatoeba](https://tatoeba.org/) using [ansible](http://www.ansible.com/home).
-This is the preferred way for developers to setup a local development environment.
+This is the preferred way for developers to set up a local development environment.

 ## Requirements